digirati-co-uk/iiif-canvas-panel/docs/examples/5-regions.md

 // https://developer.mozilla.org/en-US/docs/Web/CSS/transition
 ```

-You can also remove the target, and there is a built-in _home_ target, to return canvas panel to its initial state:
+You can also remove the target, and there is a built-in _home_ target, to return canvas panel to its initial state (returning to the viewport as it was initially, before panning and zooming):

 ```js
 cp.clearTarget();